marshallward/TiledSharp/README.rst

 The following 0.9.0 features have been implemented:

-* Map backgroundcolor
+* Map: backgroundcolor
-* Imagelayer elements
+* Imagelayer
-* Individual object visibility
+* Object: visible, rotation
-* Ellipse Objects
+* Ellipse
-* Tileset's TileOffset
+* Tileset: TileOffset
-* Tileset terraintypes and tile terrains (needs testing)
+* Tileset: Terraintype, Terrain

+The following 0.9.0 features need to be implemented:

+* Image: format
+* Tileset.Tile: Current DS is a id-keyed dictionary.
+Maybe that is dumb.

+The following new T# features have been added or changed:

 * TmxList elements now return their type, rather than ITmxElement
+* TmxObject.Width and Height are no longer nullable

-The following 0.9.0 features need to be implemented
+The following new T# features need to be added:

-* Abstraction of Data elements (should be shared by Images and Layers)
+* TmxData object; generalization of data decoding to TmxLayer and TmxImage
-* clean ToString subroutines
+* cleaner ToString field output
-* Fix HTML color handling
+* Settle on a non-uint based HTML color storage (System.Drawing.Color?)

 Notes